microsoft/devicescript/website/docs/developer/getting-started.md

 ### Reading the pressure

-The `sensor` client exposes `pressure` register object.
-We can read the register value to retreive the air pressure sensor last reading.
-As mentionned in the Jacdac docs, the reading is in `hPa` and should be around 1000.

-We can modify the snippet to print the `pressure` reading to the console.
+We can modify the snippet by `reading` the `pressure` reading and logging it to the console.

 ```ts
 console.log("starting...")